Modern Bioelectricity and Ancient Energy Systems: Connected by Tea

 Bioelectricity refers to the electrical signals that pass through and between our cells.
 Every heartbeat, every nerve impulse, and every muscle contraction is sparked by a carefully regulated movement of charged ions like sodium, potassium, magnesium, and calcium.

-Recent studies show that bioelectric signals may even guide wound healing, tissue regeneration, and cancer suppression.
-Researchers at institutions like Tufts University and MIT are exploring how tiny electrical fields can be used to regrow limbs in frogs, heal spinal cords in rodents, and potentially unlock new methods of regenerative medicine.
+Recent studies show that bioelectric signals play a role in wound healing and tissue regeneration.
+Researchers at institutions like Tufts University and MIT are exploring how tiny electrical fields can be used to regrow limbs in frogs and heal spinal cords in rodents, potentially unlocking new methods of regenerative medicine.

 Ancient Wisdom: Energy Lines and Flow